amastigote/amastigote-browser-ext/README.md

 - Add/update/delete pages to/on/from your chestnut server
 - Modify tags of pages
-- Detect if the current page already exists on your chestnut server and display relevant color for the browser-action
+- Change browser-action icon color automatically according to the current page's existence in the chestnut server

 #### Todo